Places

 Dreaming About a Broken Castle: Meaning, Psychology & Symbolism

-Dreaming of a broken castle can reflect feelings of loss or instability in one’s personal life.
+Dreams of a broken castle may reflect feelings of vulnerability or loss of stability.

 Written by: DreamMeaning Editorial Team